Saltwater crocodile: Distribution and habitat

 In northern Australia, the saltwater crocodile is thriving, particularly in the multiple river systems near Darwin such as the Adelaide, Mary, and Daly Rivers, along with their adjacent billabongs and estuaries.
 The saltwater crocodile population in Australia is estimated at 100,000 to 200,000 adults.
 Its range extends from Broome, Western Australia through the entire Northern Territory coast all the way south to Gladstone, Queensland.
 The Alligator Rivers in the Arnhem Land region are misnamed due to the resemblance of the saltwater crocodile to alligators as compared to freshwater crocodiles, which also inhabit the Northern Territory.

+The Seychelles historically represented the westernmost saltwater crocodile population, being roughly 3,000 km from the nearest population in the Indian Ocean.
+They were extirpated from the region roughly 200 years ago.

 Because of its ability to swim long distances at sea, individual saltwater crocodiles appeared occasionally in areas far away from their general range, up to Fiji.

 Saltwater crocodiles generally spend the tropical wet season in freshwater swamps and rivers, moving downstream to estuaries in the dry season.
 Crocodiles compete fiercely with each other for territory, with dominant males in particular occupying the most eligible stretches of freshwater creeks and streams.
 Junior crocodiles are thus forced into marginal river systems and sometimes into the ocean.
-This explains the large distribution of the species, as well as its being found in the odd places on occasion such as the Sea of Japan.
+This explains the large distribution of the species, as well as its being found in odd places on occasion such as the Sea of Japan.
 Like all crocodiles, they can survive for prolonged periods in only warm temperatures, and crocodiles seasonally vacate parts of Australia if cold spells hit.